ManuelElizaldi/PyStrava/README.md

 ## Level of Effort Score
 #### How its calculated:
-The effort score is calculated based on the minimum, maximum, and quartiles of each variable.
-We assign points based on the range in which a value falls.
+To calculate the effort score, we first create bins where the ranges are determined by the minimum, maximum, and quartiles of each variable.
+We then assign points based on the range in which a values fall.
 These points are determined based on perceived effort and drawing from my personal experience.
-For instance, I am aware that runs exceeding 12 km begin to require more effort, so those will rank higher in the effort score.
-It is important to note that the model also considers the distinction between biking and running distances, as the effort required for biking is generally lower compared to running.
-By incorporating these factors into the model, we can accurately assess the level of effort associated with different activities and provide a deeper understanding of the effort level.

  For instance, let's consider the average heart rate variable.
 We know that higher average heart rates indicate greater effort in the workout, so we establish the following point ranges: